Shashank-Shyam-Sunder/Working-with-Scientific-Papers-Hyperskill-Project-SQL/README.md

 ## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is open source.
-Please check the individual paper licenses in the dataset.
+**Note:** Please check the individual paper licenses in the ArXiv dataset, as they may have different licensing terms.

 ## ⚠️ Important Notes